Skip to content

 U.S. Senate Committee Advances Bill Mandating AM Radio in Vehicles

-NHTSA Issues Takata Air Bag Recall The United States Senate Commerce, Science, & Transportation Committee voted unanimously to advance S. 315, also known as the AM Radio for Every Vehicle Act.
+International Trade Commission Investigation of Certain Vehicle Parts and Components The United States Senate Commerce, Science, & Transportation Committee voted unanimously to advance S. 315, also known as the AM Radio for Every Vehicle Act.
 The bill, a product of bipartisan collaboration, was sponsored by Senato Ed Markey (D-MA) and Senator Ted Cruz (R-TX).
-It would require that every…
+It…

 Read More